 - Correct drooping/sagging breasts, lifting them higher on the chest

 - Reduce the size of the areolas (the darker skin around the nipple), if desired

-- Reshape the breasts for a rounder appearance
+- Reshape the breasts for a rounded appearance

 - Boost self-esteem and confidence